Page Contents

 Budget: Kobe Guesthouse Maya

-In Kobe, there’s an abundance of activities to enjoy, and I’m sure that you’ll have an amazing time in town, just like myself.
+These are just some of the best places to visit in Kobe city center and around if you’re planning your trip.
+And I’m sure that you’ll have an amazing time in town, just like myself.

 To learn about culture, make sure to visit the Kobe Earthquake Memorial Park or the historic Ikuta Shrine, and for a nature escape, enjoy the panoramic views from Mount Rokko.